Siddhartha-prasad/Siddhartha-prasad/README.md

 ---

 ## 📌 Projects

-- **Task Manager App** – Full-stack task management application built with React, Node.js, Express, and MongoDB.
+**Task Manager App**
+Full-stack task management application built with React, Node.js, Express, and MongoDB.

+**Notes App**
-- **Notes App** – A CRUD-based notes application with cloud database storage.
+A CRUD-based notes application with persistent cloud database storage.

 ---

-⭐ *Always learning, building, and improving.*
+⭐ *Always learning, building, and improving as a developer.*